Activist Spotlight: GLENROY MURRAY

 Tracy Robinson – law professor at Glenroy’s alma mater, the prestigious University of the West Indies, Mona, and former commissioner on the Inter-American Commission on Human Rights (IACHR) – was teaching a course on the right to equality.
 She was involved with the decriminalisation case in Belize and the anti-crossdressing case in Guyana.

 I showed interest in the Guyana case and she gave me the opportunity to work alongside her, which I took without hesitation because I had found my stride.
 This led to other faculty members offering work, including a submission to parliament around the sexual offences act.
-Through that case, I got to know Jaevion Nelson, J-FLAG’s Executive Director, who invited me to write a report for the Nation Human Rights Institution.
+Through that case, I got to know Jaevion Nelson, J-FLAG’s Executive Director, who invited me to write a report on the potential benefit of a nation human rights institution.
 After a British High Commission internship, I started an internship with J-FLAG.
 I was so passionate about the work I was doing that I would go to IDAHOTB (International Day Against Homophobia, Transphobia and Biphobia) meetings during my university exams!

 Glenroy started in the legal and policy reform team at J-FLAG, and still works with Tracy Robinson as an Adjunct Tutor.
 Since moving up the ranks in J-FLAG, he has been responsible for all of its programmatic areas, making sure that the programmes are effective and in line with the organisation’s policy goals.
 But he also has a number of “pet projects” in the pipeline for when he returns home.